TuWeile/ResuME/README.md

   ```shell
   az acr login --name <registry-name>
   ```
-6. Using your Terminal, change your directory to the directory `microsoftHackathon` where the Dockerfile for the Python backend is located.
+6. Using your Terminal, change your directory to the directory `ResuME` where the Dockerfile for the Python backend is located.
 Run the following command in the Terminal.
   ```shell
   docker build --pull --rm -f "Dockerfile" -t resu.me-backend:1.0 "."